Overview

 Background

-My current research focuses on using radar and optical satellite imagery to map and monitor woody regrowth in NSW.
-Ultimately a method is sought that will account for biomass gains and complement existing State Government reporting on the extent of land clearing.
+My current research focuses on using satellite optical data to map and monitor increasing woody vegetation in NSW.
+A robust method is sought that will complement existing State Government reporting on the extent of land clearing.
+My other research interests include the use of multi-sensor Earth Observation data for progressive burnt area mapping and post-fire recovery monitoring.

 Availability